-It’s a bit like those comfy pants you like to put on – they’re super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.
+It’s a bit like those yoga pants you like to put on – they’re super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.

 So if you’re wondering how to keep it interesting in a marriage, to spice things up you could:

 - Complete a lovemaking bucket list and make a plan to tick off the items

 - Confess your secret fantasy and act it out

 - Read or watch erotic material together (so long as you are both comfortable with this and there have never been any issues around such things in your marriage).